dotsnav/dotsnav/README.md

 This creates appropriate entities and components.
 Alternatively you can create entities and components manually, which is described below.

 ### Navmesh
 Navmeshes are created by adding a NavmeshComponent to an entity.
 This allows you to supply the parameters used when the navmesh is created.
 Destroy the entity to dispose of its resources.
-There should only be one navmesh at any time.

 ### Obstacles
 There are two types of obstacles: